SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 ## Cookiecutter

 We are in this course going to use the tool [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/README.html), which is tool for creating projects from *project templates*.
-A project template is in short just a overall structure of how you want your folders, files etc. to be organised from the beginning.
+A project template is in short just na overall structure of how you want your folders, files etc. to be organised from the beginning.
 For this course we are going to be using a custom [MLOps template](https://github.com/SkafteNicki/mlops_template).
 The template is essentially a fork of the [cookiecutter data science template](https://github.com/drivendata/cookiecutter-data-science) template that has been